 Notes

-- For a chocolate flavored granola bar, you may stir chocolate chips into the oat mixture, where they will partially or completely melt.
+- Chocolate: For a chocolate-flavored granola bar, you may stir mini chocolate chips into the warm oat mixture, which will cause them to melt.

 I found this recipe a few days ago and decided to make them.
 O..M..G!!
 They're amazing!!!
 They took me maybe 10 minute to make, they're a huge hit in the office and even my husband likes them (he's not a big coconut flakes fan)!